awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-automated-tests.md

 # Running Automated Tests<a name="serverless-sam-cli-using-automated-tests"></a>

 You can use the `sam local invoke` command to manually test your code by running Lambda functions locally\.
-With the AWS SAM CLI, you can easily author automated integration tests by first running tests against local Lambda functions before deploying to the cloud\.
+With the AWS SAM CLI, you can easily author automated integration tests by first running tests against local Lambda functions before deploying to the AWS Cloud\.

 The `sam local start-lambda` command starts a local endpoint that emulates the AWS Lambda invoke endpoint\.
 You can invoke it from your automated tests\.
 Because this endpoint emulates the AWS Lambda invoke endpoint, you can write tests once, and then run them \(without any modifications\) against the local Lambda function, or against a deployed Lambda function\.
 You can also run the same tests against a deployed AWS SAM stack in your CI/CD pipeline\.